chiranjeev-sehgal/postgres-trainee-package-july-10/SUBMISSION.md

 - changed gt to lt since we need less than due date line 51 , ticketRepository

+- Added status: {
+        not: "closed"
+      }
+      In tickeRepository to check for status

 ## Root Causes

 ## Files Changed